Totally Spies!: Video games

-The Totally Spies series was initially followed up with two video games titled Totally Spies! and Totally Spies!
-2: Undercover.
-Both were developed by Mistic Software and published by Atari for the Nintendo Game Boy Advance and/or Nintendo DS.
-IGN rated Totally Spies!
-2: Undercover with a score of 4.0/10 citing poor overall game presentation.
-Totally Spies!
-3: Secret Agents was released in Europe and Australia for the Nintendo DS.
-Totally Spies!
-Totally Party was released in North America, Europe and Australia for the PlayStation 2, Wii and PC.

 Spin-off and crossover

 A spin-off series called The Amazing Spiez! features new characters as spies, retaining Jerry as a regular character in the show.
 While the series focuses on four young teenage siblings—Lee, Megan, Marc, and Tony Clark, the three spy girls make an appearance on the crossover episode "Operation: Dude Ranch Disaster" from season 1.
 The show had its world premiere on 15 March 2009, on Disney Channel Asia; and its US premiere on 26 April 2010, on Cartoon Network.
 In Canada, the show premiered on 2 September 2010 on Teletoon.
 Only the first season and ten Season 2 episodes aired in the US.

 Totally Spies! also had a crossover episode in season 5 titled "Totally Mystery Much?" with Martin Mystery, a Marathon-produced series that aired from 2003 to 2006.

+Live-action TV series

+A live-action television series produced by Gloria Sanchez Productions, Banijay Kids & Family and Amazon MGM Studios is in development at Amazon Prime Video and will premiere in 2025.